philipstarkey/qtutils/README.md

 * To install the latest release version, run `pip install qtutils`.

-* To install latest development version, clone the GitHub repository and:
+* To install latest development version, clone the GitHub repository and run `pip install .` to install, or `pip install -e .` to install in 'editable' mode.
-    1. run `python setup.py build_icons` to build qt icon resource files.
-This will require `pyrcc5`/`pyrcc4`/`pyside-rcc`/`pyside2-rcc` to build for the different Qt wrappers.
-     To only build for some Qt wrappers, you may skip some with `python setup.py build_icons --no-pyqt4` etc. See `python setup.py build_icons -h` for details.
-    2. run `python setup.py install`

 ## Summary

-QtUtils is a Python library that provides some convenient features to Python applications using the PyQt/PySide widget library.
+QtUtils is a Python library that provides some convenient features to Python applications using the PyQt5/PySide2 widget library.

 QtUtils contains the following components: